Stono/ci-in-a-box/README.md

 ## What is this?
 An open sourced version of the continuous integration and delivery setup I use on a daily basis.
 Essentially a command line interface for automating a bunch of _low value work_.
 It will:

-  - Create a GCP bucket to store your terraform state in
+  - Create a [GCP](https://cloud.google.com/compute/) bucket to store your terraform state in
-  - Reserve three static ips, gocd, preprod and prod
+  - Reserve three static IP's: `gocd`, `preprod` and `prod`
   - Create a named network for your stack
   - Deploy two subnetworks:
     - preprod: `10.37.64.0/19`
     - prod: `10.35.96.0/19`
   - Configure firewall rules for web apps
-  - Deploy a preprod kubernetes cluster, HA'd across eu-west1-c and eu-west1-d into the preprod subnet
+  - Deploy a preprod kubernetes cluster, HA'd across `eu-west1-c` and `eu-west1-d` into the preprod subnet
   - Deploy a prod kuberneters cluster in the same way, to the prod subnet
   - Configure `slow` and `fast` storageclasses
-  - Create application separated config maps
+  - Create a separate application namespace, and config maps for each namespace
-  - Provision some persistent storage for GoCD server
+  - Provision some persistent storage for GoCD server to persist outside of kubernetes clusters
   - Generate SSH and GPG keys for GoCD to interact with GitHub etc
   - Deploy [GoCD Master](https://github.com/Stono/gocd-master) to your preprod kubernetes cluster
   - Deploy 2x [Special GCP tweaked GoCD Agents](https://github.com/Stono/gocd-agent), preloaded with `kubectl`, `gcloud`, `terraform` etc